lincolnloop/django-geotagging/README.rst

 Installation
 ============

-If you want to use test this application in its standalone project I would recommend the following approach :
+If you want to use this application  you can use the standalone project embded in the repository.
+I would recommend to follow these steps :
 * Create a virtual env : virtualenv geotagging_env
 * Move into that env :  cd geotagging_env
 * Activate the env : . bin/activate